 Managing a food allergy is a daily and lifelong commitment.
-According to Food Allergy Research & Education (FARE), up to 15 million people have at least one food allergy.
-An estimated 6 million of those people are children.
+Up to 15 million people have at least one food allergy, and an estimated 6 million of those people are children.

 Seed allergies are less common than allergies to peanuts or tree nuts.
-According to John Williams, MD, an allergy and immunology specialist at Kaiser Permanente in Colorado, a sunflower seed allergy tends to mimic a peanut allergy in many ways.
+However, according to John Williams, MD, an allergy and immunology specialist at Kaiser Permanente in Colorado, a sunflower seed allergy tends to mimic a peanut allergy in many ways.

 Common symptoms of sunflower seed allergy are similar to many other allergies, including peanut allergy.
-Symptoms can be minor or severe, and anaphylaxis is a possible reaction.
+Symptoms range from mild to severe and can include:

 - itchy mouth